 Proposer to confirm EVSE specifications below.
-Note that Preferred Proposer may change the EVSE vendor post-award, as long as the EVSE meets EVSE specification as outlined in Section 3.5.
+Note that Preferred Proposer may change the EVSE vendor post-award, as long as the EVSE meets EVSE specification as outlined in Section 3.6.
 Note that such a change would not affect the amount of the award.

-EVSE Vendor Information and S Specifications
+EVSE Vendor Information and Specifications

 EVSE Vendor (Entity) Name:

 EVSE Make and Model:

 Contact Name:

 Email address:

-Confirm that the Proposer will s the Plan including but not limit charger specifications as follow ed to four (4) por
+Confirm that the Proposer will the Plan including but not limit charger specifications as follow ed to four (4) por

-Charging station power capacity at or above 600 □ {No}
+Charging station power capacity a kilowatts (kW) with minimum pow □Yes □No

-kilowatts (kW) with minimum pow port at or above 150-kW.
+port at or above 150-kW.
 Explain if "No":

-One or more DCFC port at or abo ove 300-kW. □ {Yes} □ {No}
+One or more DCFC port at or abo ove 300-kW. □Yes □No

-Explain if "Yes", including number of ports:
+Explain if "Yes", including g number of ports:

-Each station must be capable of simultaneously and continuously providing DC charging to four EVs and providing at least 150-kW per SAE Combined Charging System (CCS) standard port. ☐Yes - Based on only Utility Power ☐Yes - Based on Utility Power plus Battery Power □ {No}
+Each station must be capable of and continuously providing DC ch EVs and providing at least 150-k Combined Charging System (CC narging to four N per SAE ☐Yes - Based on only Utility Power ☐Yes - Based on Utility Power plus Battery Power □No

 Explain if "No":

-Provide the following info on Utility Power plus Bat
+Provide the following info on Utility Power plus Batt

 Manufacturer of system:

-Size of station utility connection (kW): Total usable capacity of battery system for the entire station (kWh): Batteries are: Dedicated to a single p ort □Shared across all ports 3 Each Port must be equipped with an SAE CCS 1 connector and also be capable of charging vehicles compliant with the NACS charging standard.
-Please indicate how charging of NACS compliant vehicles will be accomplished.
-Second cord with NACS connector Permanently attached adapter If adapter, explain attachment method to ensure it will always be available: Chargers are not required to have CHAdeMO CHAdeMO □Other compliant connectors, however at their discretion Proposers may include them, as well connectors compliant with any other proprietary charging standard.
+nection (kW): Total usable capacity of battery system for the entire station (kWh): Batteries are: \Box Dedicated to a single p oort □Shared across all ports 3 Each Port must be equipped with an SAE CCS 1 connector and also be capable of charging vehicles compliant with the NACS charging standard.
+Please indicate how charging of NACS compliant vehicles will be accomplished. □Second cord with NACS connector □Permanently attached adapter If adapter, explain attach will always be available: ment method to ensure it Chargers are not required to have CHAdeMO compliant connectors, however at their discretion □CHAdeMO □Other Proposers may include them, as well connectors compliant with any other proprietary charging standard.
 Please note if either of these will be included.
-Explain if "Other": EVSE complies with OCPP 1.6J protocol. □ {Yes} □ {No} Explain if "No": Cybersecurity plan for chargers meets federal standards. □ {Yes} □ {No} standards.
-Explain if "No": There is a plan for physical security around EV □ {Yes} □ {No} equipment.
-Explain if "No": 1 Proposal addresses entire range on voltage.
-Each port shall be capable of operating over the full □ {Yes} □ {No} output voltage range of 250-920 VDC.
+Explain if "Other": EVSE complies with OCPP 1.6J protocol. □ {Yes} □No Explain if "No": Cybersecurity plan for chargers meets federal □ {Yes} □ {No} standards.
+Explain if "No": There is a plan for physical security around EV □Yes □No equipment.
+Explain if "No": Proposal addresses entire range on voltage.
+Each port shall be capable of operating over the full □Yes □ {No} output voltage range of 250-920 VDC.
 Explain if "No": Proposal includes additional reporting to support □ {Yes} □ {No} verification of compliance.
-Explain if "No": 1
+Explain if "No":